 I recently celebrated my 58th birthday.
 Well, when I say “celebrated”, I mean “grudgingly resigned myself to acknowledging”.

 Nobody likes the idea of getting older.
 And it’s especially difficult if it’s combined with the sense that your shelf-life is about to expire thanks to shifts in the job market that seem to favour younger people with less experience.Continue reading “Over the hill at 58?
 I certainly hope not”

 “What are you looking at, you fat c–t?”
 I was walking down the street and had turned around to see where all the noise was coming from.
 Of course, it was coming from the bloke who called me a fat c–t because I had turned around to find out where all the noise was coming from.

-I stopped counting how many of my friends and former colleagues had died when I realised that a lot of them were my age or younger at the time.
+I stopped counting how many of my friends and former colleagues had passed away when I realised that a lot of them were my age or younger at the time of their death.